mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 where={"actor_id": {"lte": 3}}

 # Leads to a match when the field is not NULL.
-# In this case, we would get records where the
+# In this case, we would get documents where the
 # field `last_update` is not NULL.
 where={"last_updated": {"not": None}}